data-integrations/example-directive/README.md

 ### Testing

-Following is the JUnit class that couldn't be any simpler.
+Here is the JUnit class that couldn't be any simpler.

 ```
   @Test